helq/blag/src/teaching/coding-2018-III/index.md

 **Instructor:** Elkin Cruz, <elacruzca@unal.edu.co>

-**Office Hours:** Tuesday 14:00-16:00, Wednesday 9:00-11:00.
+**Office Hours:** Wednesday 14:00-16:00, Friday 9:00-11:00.
 Lab 207 - Aulas de
 Ingeniería[^nosimplereply]

-[^nosimplereply]: Please send me an email before you arrive to the lab in the office hours.
-I may not be there if nobody sends me an email.
+[^nosimplereply]: Please send me an email before you arrive to the lab.
+I may not be present if I don't receive an email.

 **Webpage:** [here](https://helq.github.io/teaching/coding-2018-III) (slides, contents and announcements)